Reframing Chores as Ship Operations

 5. The more consistently I produce material that meets any of the above criteria, the more the customer base will increase, creating a virtuous circle of production and consumption.

-Operationally speaking, the chore list looks like this:
+Operationally speaking, the necessary tasks fall under categories like this:

 • increasing online commerce options for customer engagement